4.8out of 3,000+ reviews

 In-person cash payments

 Some insurance companies still accept cash payments at their local offices.
 You’ll have to check with your insurance company to see if it accepts cash as a payment option.
-If your insurance company won’t take cash, you could purchase a money order or use a prepaid card instead.
+If your insurance company doesn’t take cash, you could purchase a money order or use a prepaid card instead.

 Do all car insurance companies accept checks?

-And companies that do accept checks usually accept paper, electronic, and cashier’s checks.
+Companies that do accept checks usually accept paper, electronic, and cashier’s checks.
 Most will let you mail in a paper check or cashier’s check with the payment stub.

 You also may be able to log into the insurance company’s website or mobile app and enter your checking and routing numbers to send an electronic check.
-The advantage of setting up autopay with an electronic check is that you don’t have to worry about potential late payments.
+The advantage of setting up auto pay with an electronic check is that you don’t have to worry about potential late payments.

 Insurance companies consider your credit information to determine how much your car insurance policy will cost, depending on the state.
 Your insurance-based credit score is a rating that uses elements of your credit score to determine how likely you are to file an insurance claim.[5]